walter-a-jablonowski/homepage/src/pages/projects/schedule/chat.md

    - Same for `nextYear` and `followingYears` - no task structure defined
    - Should these follow the same nested structure as `firstCol.current`?

-3. **Line 62: Recursive sub-tasks** - The spec mentions "sub tasks have same data fields (including sub tasks which we currently don't render in UI)" - this creates infinite nesting potential.
+3. **Line 62: Recursive sub-tasks** - The spec mentions "sub tasks have same data fields (including sub tasks which we currently don't render in UI)" - this creates infinite nesting.
 Questions:
    - How many levels deep should sub-tasks go?
    - Should the data model support unlimited nesting even if UI only shows 1 level?